Share

 Share Sale Agreements

 In a share sale of a business, the purchaser is buying the shares from the shareholders of the company.
-Purchasers generally prefer not to buy shares in order to minimize both tax and legal liability issues.

 Non-competition provisions

-Purchasers will often require a provision in the Agreement which prohibits the sellers from competing with the business after the sale.
+Purchasers will often require a provision in the Agreement that prohibits the sellers from competing with the business after the sale.
 The duration and geographic limitation of such provisions are negotiated by the parties.
-Courts will require such provisions to be reasonable so to not impinge on commerce and trade.
+Courts will require such provisions to be reasonable so as to not impinge on commerce and trade.

-In addition to negotiating, drafting and reviewing business sale offer letters and agreements, we advise and assist business owners and investors with a wide range of issues including:
+In addition to negotiating, drafting, and reviewing business sale offer letters and agreements, we advise and assist business owners and investors with a wide range of issues including:

 • Advising on practical business and financing issues related to the transaction

-• Advising on employment matters attendant to business transactions including contingency on the continued employment of employees and relocation issues
+• Advising on employment matters attendant to business transactions

 • Advising on discovering and managing liens and other corporate liability issues